BioShock: Gameplay

-BioShock is a first-person shooter with role-playing game customization and stealth elements, and is similar to System Shock 2.
-The player takes the role of Jack as he is guided through Rapture towards various objectives.
-The player collects multiple weapons and plasmids as they work their way through enemy forces.
-The player can switch between one active weapon and one active plasmid at any time, allowing them to find combination attacks that can be effective against certain enemies, such as first shocking a Splicer then striking them down with a wrench.
-Weapons are limited by ammunition that the player collects; many weapons have secondary ammo types that can be used instead for additional benefits, such as bullets that inflict fire damage.
-Plasmid use consumes a serum called EVE which can be restored using EVE syringes collected by the player or by consuming cigarettes and alcohol.
+BioShock is a first-person shooter with role-playing customization and stealth elements, and is similar to System Shock 2.
+The player takes the role of silent protagonist Jack as he is guided through Rapture towards various objectives.
+The player battles enemies using a combination of traditional weaponry and magic-like plasmids.
+Aside from the wrench, a melee weapon, players can upgrade their weapons through upgrade stations scattered across the environment; these upgrades modify weapons with added range, lessened recoil, or similar improvements.
+Weapons can also be equipped with different ammo types to increase effectiveness against varied targets.
+Plasmids confer superpowers such as casting fire or electric attacks, and in some cases can be used to access new areas—for example, melting ice blocking a path, or tripping the electric lock to open a door.
+Using plasmids requires EVE—the equivalent of mana—which can be replenished with EVE hypos or certain consumable food and drink.
 The player has a health meter that decreases when they take damage.
 The player can restore their health with food or medical packs found throughout Rapture.
-If the player's health reduces to zero, they will be regenerated at the last Vita-Chamber that they passed with limited amounts of health and EVE.
-A patch for the game allows players to disable these Vita-Chambers, requiring players to restart a saved game if the character dies.
+If the player's health is reduced to zero, they will respawn at a nearby Vita-Chamber, a device that functions as a checkpoint system.
+A patch for the game allows the Vita-Chambers to be turned off, requiring players to restart a saved game if the character dies.